This article is about the benefits of cayenne pepper as it pertains to bleeding!

 This beneficial effect of capsaicin was shown in another Study regarding bone pain associated with multiple myeloma.

-Helps with Multiple Myeloma.
+Helps with Multiple Myeloma

-In 2006 there was a trial published in the Journal of Clinical Oncology, found that capsaicin causes apoptosis of multiple myeloma cells, which essentially means that it could slow down progression of the disease.
+In 2006 there was a trial published in the Journal of Clinical Oncology, found that capsaicin causes apoptosis of multiple myeloma cells, which essentially means that it could slow down the progression of the disease.
 There was another study published in Clinical Cancer Research in 2007 that considered the effect of capsaicin (which again is found in red and green peppers) on multiple myeloma.

 We already know that capsaicin has some anti-cancer benefits, and it has been linked with suppression of tumorigenesis through various different mechanisms, not all of which are completely understood.
 Researchers in this STUDY found that capsaicin could suppress the STAT3 pathway, thereby positively impacting multiple myeloma cells.
 The researchers concluded, “Overall, these results suggest that capsaicin is a novel blocker of the STAT3 activation pathway, with a potential role in the prevention and treatment of multiple myeloma and other cancers.”

-Stop Cough and Cold.
+Stop Cough and Cold

-Cayenne Pepper tea helps breaks up mucus in your sinuses and throat.
+Cayenne Pepper tea helps break up mucus in your sinuses and throat.
 This makes it easier for you to breathe and powers up your immune system.
 I don’t get colds too often, and the one time I did in recent years I got over it pretty quickly.
 Here’s my VIDEO to show you how I Zapped The Flu in 22 Hours Before it Zaps You.

 There are many ways to ease sore throat pain and one that I have tried is a spoonful of honey with a drop of liquid cayenne pepper extract.
-Upon contact it may not feel great but after a minute this relieved my pain.
+Upon contact, it may not feel great but after a minute this relieved my pain.
 Do not do this if you have open sores on your throat.
 If you are interested in Brazilian propolis, Cat’s Claw, Colloidal Silver or other natural methods to help yourself, CLICK HERE to read my other article, Natural Alternatives to Antibiotics.

-Dilate arteries and blood vessels.
+Dilate arteries and blood vessels

 Capsaicin and other ‘hot’ compounds could make cayenne useful in cardiovascular situations, especially where there is a clot or narrowing of the arteries.

-Capsaicin has been shown in studies to help reduce the pain sensations experienced from migraines.
+Capsaicin has been shown in studies to help reduce the pain sensations experienced by migraines.
 After Substance P is desensitized, you don’t feel the pain quite as much.
 It’s not a cure, it’s more or less a trick to reduce the feeling of head pain.
 If you suffer with migraines, tension headaches or other hard-to-treat headaches, I wrote a book on the topic which has great reviews, and it is sold on Amazon by CLICKING HERE.

 I also sell this book at my own website store, which is HERE.